 NF1 mutant | 14 | ~ 25 | PI3K/Akt/mTOR inhibitors, ERK inhibitors, IDH1 inhibitors, EZH2 inhibitors, ARID2 chromatin remodelers | ||

-Clinical staging is based on whether the tumor has spread to regional lymph nodes or distant sites.
+Clinical staging is based on the thickness and ulceration status of the primary tumor, and whether the tumor has spread to regional lymph nodes or distant sites.
 For melanoma that is clinically confined to the primary site, the chance of lymph node or systemic metastases increases as the thickness and depth of local invasion increases, which worsens the prognosis.
 Melanoma can spread by local extension (through lymphatics) and/or by hematogenous routes to distant sites.
 Any organ may be involved by metastases, but the lungs and liver are common sites.

 The microstage of malignant melanoma is determined on histological examination by the vertical thickness of the lesion in millimeters (Breslow classification) and/or the anatomical level of local invasion (Clark classification).
 The Breslow thickness is more reproducible and more accurately predicts subsequent behavior of malignant melanoma in lesions thicker than 1.5 mm and should always be reported.